I’m the author of three books, have contributed to several anthologies, and had the pleasure of being interviewed for a few books by other authors.

 Grave Undertakings

-Grave Undertakings is as relevant today as it was when it was first published.
-For those interested in learning about a career as a funeral director, this book is a “must read.”
+In many ways, Grave Undertakings is as relevant today as it was when it was first published for those interested in learning about a career as a funeral director.

 The lives and deaths of the famous hold a special intrigue for people worldwide.
 In this latest addition in the Funerals of the Famous series, you’ll find stories of some of the most memorable personalities in history.
 With photographs and thoroughly researched profiles, Funerals of the Famous Volume 7 showcases the colorful details of each individual’s death, funeral service and burial.